The Voyeurs

 The Voyeurs is a 2021 American erotic thriller film written and directed by Michael Mohan.
 Shot and set in Montreal, Quebec, Canada, it stars Sydney Sweeney and Justice Smith as a young couple who spy on and become obsessed by the lives of their neighbors across the street (Ben Hardy and Natasha Liu Bordizzo).
 Greg Gilreath and Adam Hendricks serve as producers under their Divide/Conquer banner.

-It was released on September 10, 2021, by Amazon Studios, on the Amazon Prime Video streaming service.
-Despite receiving mixed reviews from critics, this film's streaming performance had exceeded Amazon Studios' expectations.
+The film was released by Amazon Studios on Amazon Prime Video on September 10, 2021.
+Despite receiving mixed reviews from critics, the film's streaming performance exceeded Amazon Studios' expectations.

 Plot

 A young couple, Pippa and Thomas, move into their first apartment together in Montreal.
-They soon realize that their windows look directly into the apartment across the street, where a man with a professional studio is taking photographs of a woman.
-Pippa and Thomas watch as the couple have sex.
-They jokingly give their neighbors pseudo names, Margot and Brent.
+They soon realize they can look directly into the apartment across the street, where a man with a professional studio is taking photographs of a woman.
+Pippa and Thomas watch the couple have sex.
+They jokingly give their neighbors pseudonyms, Margot and Brent.

 Pippa, who works as a trainee optometrist at L'Optique, receives a bird feeder from her boss as a housewarming gift.
 Pippa buys a pair of binoculars so she and Thomas can watch the couple.
-They often see "Brent" having sex with several models while "Margot" is out.
+They often see "Brent" having sex with models while "Margot" is out.

-Pippa expresses interest in knowing what the neighbors are saying, eventually learning that Thomas knows a way to listen in on another room using a laser pointer; the process requires a reflective surface to send the laser beam back to them.
+Pippa expresses interest in knowing what the neighbors are saying and learns that Thomas knows a way to listen in on another room using a laser pointer; the process requires a reflective surface to send the laser beam back to them.
 When "Brent" and "Margot" throw a Halloween costume party in their apartment, Pippa and Thomas sneak in by posing as guests.
 Pippa plants a mirror in the apartment, later allowing her and Thomas to listen in on their conversations.
-They are unsettled to hear "Margot" confront "Brent" about his adultery; "Brent" assaults "Margot" and rebukes her suspicions.
+They are unsettled to hear "Margot" confront "Brent" about his adultery; "Brent" assaults "Margot" and rebukes her for her suspicions.

-The next day, "Margot", whose real name is Julia, visits L'Optique where she receives an eye exam from Pippa and orders a new set of glasses recommended by her.
+The next day, "Margot", whose real name is Julia, visits L'Optique, where she receives an eye exam from Pippa and orders a new set of glasses recommended by her.
 Julia invites Pippa to hang out.
-Pippa wants to warn Julia about "Brent's" adultery, but Thomas insists that she stop spying on the neighbors.
+Pippa wants to warn Julia about "Brent's" adultery, but Thomas insists that she stop spying on them.
 Later, Pippa and Julia meet at a spa; Julia reveals that her husband is named Sebastian, or Seb, and is a well-known photographer.

 Pippa observes Seb having a threesome and throwing a condom away afterwards.
 She later discovers how to access Julia and Seb's wireless printer, which she uses to anonymously expose Seb's infidelities to Julia, mentioning the condom as proof.
-Thomas angrily confronts Pippa about being so invested in Julia and Seb's lives.
+Thomas angrily confronts Pippa about being so invested in Julia's and Seb's lives.
 The next morning, Pippa apologizes to Thomas and promises to stop watching the neighbors.
-However, they see Seb discover Julia's body in the bathroom, after she seemingly slit her own throat.
+However, they see Seb discover Julia's body in the bathroom after she seemingly slit her own throat.
 Thomas blames Pippa for Julia's death, breaks up with her, and leaves.